NeonBurst/DeliciousAndy/README.md

+<h1>Delicious Andy</h1>
-This is an Android app recipe tracker
+This is an Android app recipe tracker made with Compose